BrandonTang89/CrowdfundingForSchools/README.md

     - Renders `settings.ejs` view.
     - The firebase authentication token is verified and the user's data is presented to the client to modify.
     - Contains a form for passsword reset and a form for account deletion.

+### /projects
++ GET `/projects`
+    - Renders `projects.ejs` view.
++ POST `projects`
+    - Takes as input a json object with filtering parameters and returns a list of projects that match the parameters.
++ GET `/projects/view/:projectID`
+    - Renders `projectview.ejs` view with information about the project.
+    - Provides a form to donate to the project. (todo)
++ GET `/projects/propose?firebtoken=[token]`
+    - Verifies the firebase token.
+If not valid then returns an error.
+    - If the user is a teacher or administrator then redirects to `/projects/create?firebtoken=[token]` otherwise renders the `proposeproject.ejs` view. (todo)
++ GET `/projects/create?firebtoken=[token]`
+    - Verifies the firebase token and checks if the user is an administrator or teacher for a school.
+If so renders the `createproject.ejs` view, otherwise returns an error.
+    - List of schools that the user can create a project for is passed to the template, allowing for a select box to be created.
++ POST `/projects/create`
+    - Receives a json object with the project details.
+Checks whether the proposer is an administrator or teacher for the school.
+If so, creates the project and returns the projectID, otherwise returns an error.
++ GET `/projects/edit/:projectID?firebtoken=[token]` (todo)
+    - Verifies the firebase token and checks if the user is an administrator or teacher for the school of the project.
+If so renders the `editproject.ejs` view, otherwise returns and error.

 ### /auth
 + POST `/auth/signup`